ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 due to structures and record types present in functional programming.
 Objects are less about them doing things, more about them being used as container and encapsulating similar concepts.
 I believe this was the original intent of objects in Simula.

-Point **4** brings us to interfaces, they can be used to implement a type class system that is *kind* of like type classes, except you inherit and implement instead of relying on structural typing.
+Point **4** brings us to interfaces, they can be used to implement a system that is *kind* of like type classes, except you inherit and implement instead of relying on structural typing.
 Point **5** is the effect of immutability and the lack of side effects, and point **6** reinforces the first notion of having objects be simple containers for information.
-Lastly, **7** is about lazy evaluation and generators, these are very fun concepts that can be used to make code that would otherwise be inefficient to use the trick of laziness to become very efficient.
+Lastly, **7** is about lazy evaluation and generators, these are very fun concepts that can be used to make code that would otherwise be inefficient and cumbersome to use the trick of laziness to become very lean and efficient.

 ## Effects on quality